The following professionals lent their expertise to this article:

 More Careers to Consider

-Labor & Delivery Nurse: Labor and delivery nurses are specialized nurses who work in the delivery room during and immediately after the labor and delivery process.
-Labor and delivery nurses may monitor vital signs, provide doctors with supplies and medication, and help in the cleanup process of both mother and infant after delivery.
+Labor & Delivery Nurse: Labor and delivery nurses are specialized registered nurses who work in the delivery room during and immediately after the labor and delivery process.

-Obstetrician: Obstetricians are physicians who specialize in pregnancy and childbirth.
-Obstetricians may work with patients from the very beginning of the family planning process, including with fertility treatments, through pregnancy and childbirth, and providing care to immediately postpartum women and infants.
+Obstetrician: Obstetricians are physicians who specialize in pregnancy and childbirth, caring for both mother and infant.
 Many obstetricians are also qualified to work as gynecologists.

-Perinatal Nurse: Perinatal nurses are nurses who specialize in working with women in the leadup to, during, and immediately after giving birth.
-In addition to assisting with the birth process, they may help families develop a plan for their newborn and provide health information for use after leaving the hospital with the baby.
+Perinatal Nurse: Perinatal nurses are nurses who specialize in working with women leading up to, during, and immediately after giving birth.

 Infant (0 to 1 Years)